 Time management may also be referred to on graduate job descriptions as organisational skills, planning skills and prioritisation.
 It is a core skill for all employees, but it is one that many graduates, new to the workplace, find challenging.
 However good their time management is at university, the graduates we interview tell us frequently that the working world is different.
-They are faced with competing, equally pressing priorities and they often can’t progress their own tasks until others have done theirs – and those others often have different priorities to them.
+They are faced with competing, equally pressing priorities and they often can’t progress their own tasks until others have done theirs.
 They also tell us that they need to juggle several different projects simultaneously and accommodate additional work that crops up unexpectedly.

 So, to carry out your graduate role successfully, you will need to organise your workload, prioritise your time and know how much you can realistically do in a day – and then do it!